UK Charges and Fees You Might Not Expect When Travelling by Van

 • Sometimes weight

-Small changes in declared dimensions can move a van into a higher pricing band.
-Roof boxes, bike racks or pop-tops can all affect cost.
+A small difference in declared size can move a van into a higher pricing band.
+Roof boxes, bike racks and pop-tops can all affect the cost.

 Council Car Parks and Overnight Fees